 Alice DengJob Captain

 Since relocating to California from China in 2015 and joining CALA that same year, Alice has been able to build a bridge between her two worlds through the language of graphic design!
 Although the style, standards, and materials may be different, the elements of great design are the same.
 Her exceptional Sketchup and graphics skills have been a welcome addition to the Burlingame office and to the company as a whole.
 Outside of work Alice indulges in her other passions for great food, fitness and travel.

 In addition to the many hats Sonja wears, she is responsible for our internal growth (as our Human Resources Manager) and our external growth (as our Business Development Manager) since joining CALA in 2010.
-When she is not at work you can find Sonja feeding her soul at home or on the beach with her husband, daughters, and German Shepherd; or volunteering her time as a middle school volleyball coach.
-“I have always had a coaching mindset and implement that in everything I do, whether it’s at work, volleyball or home.
+When she is not at work you can find Sonja feeding her soul at home or on the beach with her husband, daughters, and German Shepherd; or volunteering her time in her local school district as Chairperson and board member for a couple non-profits as well as coaching middle school boys and girls volleyball.
+“I have always had a coaching mindset and implement that in everything I do, whether it’s at work, volunteering, on the court or home.
 I believe good coaches are mentors, great listeners, empower others, and have an open mind to learn from those they are working with…all while having fun in the process!”